-For about two weeks, students travel to small communities along the Pacific coast of Nicaragua to assist doctors, dentists and veterinarians in free health clinics for the local people or for their animals.
+For about two weeks, students travel to small communities in Central America to assist doctors, dentists and veterinarians in free health clinics for the local people or for their animals.
 Evenings are for group reflection as students discuss their experiences and feelings about what they have witnessed.

 Students come away with some technical training, experience working with physicians and patients, and exposure to a new culture and people.

-While Spanish language ability comes in handy during the trip, it is not a requirement for participation as bilingual Nicaraguans are employed by Praxis to help in the clinics.
+While Spanish language ability comes in handy during the trip, it is not a requirement for participation as bilingual Central Americans are employed by Praxis to help in the clinics.
 Prior clinical experience is also not necessary, as students receive basic training prior to the trip.
 Students learn to take patient histories and vital signs, and also practice making preliminary diagnoses.
-All diagnoses and treatments are confirmed by one of the Nicaraguan physicians before patients are given free medication from the Praxis pharmacy.
+All diagnoses and treatments are confirmed by one of the physicians from Central America before patients are given free medication from the Praxis pharmacy.